Everything You Need to Know About Customer Churn

 Adjusting your onboarding strategy

-If your churn is primarily generated in the early stages of the customer lifecycle, your onboarding could be the culprit.
+If your churn is primarily generated in the early stages of the customer lifecycle, their onboarding experience could be the culprit.
 In a recent webinar hosted by UserIQ, 76% of SaaS companies said they don’t think their company delivers wins during the onboarding process.

 So how do you change that?

 Monitor your customer’s time to first value.
 If it’s taking them too long to get there, there’s an issue.
 Onboarding should help a user get to the point where they’ve found the core value in your solution, and they understand how it will help to achieve their business goals.